EDiRobotics/GR1-Training/README.md

 ```
 ## Config HuggingFace Accelerate & Setup CALVIN Simulation

-To config accelerate, run this command and follow its guidance:
+To config accelerate, run this command and follow its guidance.
+I use `bf16` in training.
 ```
 accelerate config
 ```